tomreyn/scripts/README.md

 **Contact**

-You can contact me by e-mail: tomreyn at mmegaglest d0t org
+You can contact me by e-mail: tomreyn at megaglest d0t org